Through the following links, you can move to the menu or to the main text in this page.

 2. *2.▲ indicates a negative figure.

-In FY2022, water withdrawal was 5.12 million m3, an increase of 11.1% compared to the previous year.
-On the other hand, water withdrawal per unit of sales improved by 8.9% compared to the previous year.
-Even though water withdrawal decreased at cast iron production sites, it increased overall in FY2022 mainly due to an increase in new machinery production sites overseas.
-Water withdrawal per unit of sales improved as consolidated net sales increased (up 21.9% from the previous year), while the Group made progress on measures such as switching to the use of drying booths in the painting process, making greater use of recycled water, and increasing control precision over the amount of cooling water used.
+In FY2023, water withdrawal was 5.13 million m3, an increase of 0.1% compared to the previous year.
+On the other hand, water withdrawal per unit of sales improved by 11.2% compared to the previous year.
+Although water usage at casting production sites increased, overall water usage was about the same as in the previous year due to the installation of water recycling equipment in India.
+Water withdrawal per unit of sales improved as consolidated net sales increased (up 12.8% from the previous year).

-• Trends in Total Water Consumption and Consumption per Unit of Sales
+• Trends in Total Water Withdrawal and Withdrawal per Unit of Sales

 The Kubota Group has established the Medium-Term Environmental Conservation Targets and is working to reduce water withdrawal at production sites.
 Our production sites, such as those in China, Thailand, Indonesia and the United States, have introduced wastewater treatment facilities or wastewater recycling systems utilizing technologies of the Kubota Group.

-In FY2022, in addition to routine activities such as raising employee awareness of water conservation and conducting patrols to check for water leakage, the Kubota Group improved watering methods for green areas, etc. We reduced water usage in the production process by more accurately controlling the amount of cooling water used.
-As a result of the efforts toward achieving the Medium-Term Environmental Conservation Targets 2025 for water withdrawal reduction, global production sites achieved a reduction of approximately 9,800 m3 in FY2022 compared to the case where countermeasures were not implemented from the previous year.
-The economic effects of these measures reached 1.5 million yen compared to the previous year.
-Water withdrawal per unit of production in FY2022 improved by 31.6% compared to the base year (FY2014).
+In FY2023, in addition to installing water-saving faucets and toilets and carrying out routine activities such as patrols to check for water leaks, the Kubota Group continued to improve its methods for watering green areas.
+We also reduced water withdrawal in the production process mainly by thoroughly managing the extraction of well water in proportion to production volume and by replacing water-cooled compressors with air-cooled ones.
+As a result of the efforts toward achieving the Medium-Term Environmental Conservation Targets 2025 for water withdrawal reduction, global production sites achieved a reduction of approximately 49,000 m3 in FY2023 compared to the case where countermeasures were not implemented from the previous year.
+The economic effects of these measures reached 17 million yen compared to the previous year.
+Water withdrawal per unit of production in FY2023 improved by 36.5% compared to the base year (FY2014).

-We will continue to promote the reduction of water consumption through initiatives to promote the 3Rs of water, such as conducting water-saving activities and promoting water recycling by using the Kubota Group’s technologies.
+We will continue to promote the reduction of water withdrawal through initiatives to promote the 3Rs of water, such as conducting water- saving activities and promoting water recycling by using the Kubota Group’s technologies.

 • Kubota Engine (Thailand) Co., Ltd. has added additional capacity to its wastewater treatment system with the use of a membrane bioreactor (MBR).
-Recycled water is being used to water the gardens around the plant and as household wastewater.
+Recycled water is being used to water the gardens around the plant and as domestic water.

 • Japan